Fatma GÜLÇÜR & Musa Kâzım GÜLÇÜR

 Mehmet Âkif started writing poetry at Baytar Mektebi when he was a student.
 The first poem published is entitled “Appealing to Quran”.
 From 1908 onwards he wrote stories using aruz.
 In his stories, he told about the problems and troubles of the people.
 From the years of the Balkan War, he began to write epic poems.
 His first major epic is his poem entitled Çanakkale Martyrs.
 The second great epic is Bülbül’s poem, which he wrote about the occupation of Bursa.

-In this article, we will try to give Akif’s religious feelings and thoughts in a classification.
+In this article, we will try to give Akif’s religious feelings and thoughts through a classification.

-Akif notes with certainty that the only element that holds the nation together is the religion:
+Akif notes with certainty that the only element that holds the nation together is religion: